royal-markets/royal-protocol/docs/core.md

 }
 ```

-Once a user has a registered account, they can then register ProvenanceClaims - either on behalf of themselves for creative works where they were the author - or on behalf of other users (for example - a digital creative tool registering provenance claims on behalf of its users).
+Once a user has a registered account, they can then register ProvenanceClaims - either on behalf of themselves for creative works where they were the author (originator) - or on behalf of other users: for example - a digital creative tool registering works on behalf of its users.

-Regardless, both the originator (author of the work) and the registrar (entity registering the work) must have registered accounts in the account system.
+Regardless, both the originator (author of the work) and the registrar (entity registering the work) must have registered accounts in the Royal Protocol account system.

 ```solidity
 /**